Culture, Arts & Media

 It was never much good as description.

-What it really described was a social story about exile, exclusion, and class mobility that people mistook for a biological truth.
+What it described was a social story about exile, exclusion, and class mobility that people mistook for a biological truth.
 Once Jews had broader access to clubs, schools, leagues, and public competition, the stereotype stopped matching the record, if it ever had.

 Jewish sports culture became organized long before many people realize